United States government group chat leaks: Other political figures

 Former CIA Director and Defense Secretary Leon Panetta commented that "somebody needs to get fired" and highlighted that if someone other than Goldberg had received the information, they "could reveal this information immediately to the Houthis in Yemen that they were about to be attacked".

 Former Secretary of State and 2016 Democratic presidential nominee Hillary Clinton responded to the news with a brief statement on social media platform X (formerly Twitter): "You have got to be kidding me."
-This comment gained particular attention given previous scrutiny over Clinton's own handling of sensitive information during her tenure as Secretary of State, including an FBI investigation into her use of a private email server for Top Secret, confidential, official communications instead of official State Department email accounts maintained on federal servers.
+This comment gained particular attention given previous scrutiny over Clinton's own handling of sensitive information during her tenure as Secretary of State, including an FBI investigation into her use of a private email server for official communications instead of official State Department email accounts maintained on federal servers.

 Pete Buttigieg, a former Naval Intelligence officer who served as Transportation Secretary during the Biden administration, characterized the incident from "an operational security perspective" as "the highest level of fuckup imaginable" and concluded that "[t]hese people cannot keep America safe".

 John Bolton, who served as National Security Advisor during Trump's first term, described the administration's use of Signal in any sense as "stunning".

 Alex Wagner, a former assistant Air Force secretary for manpower and reserve affairs, wrote that "if any Airman or Guardian or civilian employee were discovered to have shared top-secret information on their personal devices, it would be the end of their career and likely would result in a court-martial or criminal referral to the Justice Department.
 To fail to hold, say, Defense Secretary Pete Hegseth accountable would be to undermine the military's crucial dedication to operational security and to send the corrosive message that leaders are held to a lower standard than their troops".